asteroid-lang/asteroid/README.md

 # Asteroid
-Asteroid is a modern, multi-paradigm programming language supporting first-class patterns and pattern-matching oriented programming.
+Asteroid is a modern, multi-paradigm programming language supporting first-class patterns.
 More details can be found at the website [asteroid-lang.org](https://asteroid-lang.org).
 Documentation on Asteroid can be found at [asteroid-lang.readthedocs.io](https://asteroid-lang.readthedocs.io).